RedRobocon06/MKW3DS_Launcher/README.md

 # CTGP-7 Launcher
 Launcher app used with CTGP-7 to launch the mod.
-This repository also has a modification of the plugin loader used with Luma3DS plugin loader fork but specific for MK7 title IDs.
-If you came here only for the plugin loader I recommend checking the repository for that version instead.
+This repository also has a modification of the plugin loader used in the Luma3DS with plugin loading support fork but specific for MK7 title IDs.
+If you came here only for the plugin loader I recommend checking that repository instead.

 # Building
 Building CTGP-7 Launcher is handled through buildtools.
 You have to have the following installed: